If you made any changes in Pure these will be visible here soon.

 Teaching

-Oskar Jonsson has been co-supervisor for PhD student Joakim Frögren that successfully defended his thesis in 2023.
-Teaching include lectures on the occupational therapist program and supervision of students who carry out degree projects in occupational therapy and activity science at the bachelor's level.
-Prior experiences include teaching in the fields of furniture culture, furniture design and knowledge production at Carl Malmsten Furniture Studies, Linköping University.
+Oskar Jonsson has been co-supervisor for PhD student Joakim Frögren who successfully defended his thesis in 2023.
+Teaching includes course elements on universal design and degree project supervision for the Occupational Therapist Program.
+Prior experience includes teaching in the fields of furniture culture, furniture design and knowledge production at Carl Malmsten Furniture Studies, Linköping University.

 Expertise related to UN Sustainable Development Goals